Darknior/RVGM-ES-Theme/README.md

 ## License

-This project is licensed under the GNU GENERAL PUBLIC LICENSE - see the [LICENSE.md](LICENSE) file for details
+This project is licensed under the GNU GENERAL PUBLIC LICENSE - see the [LICENSE](LICENSE) file for details